danielguerra69/espcap/README.md

 The convention for accessing protocol fields in the JSON layers structure is:

 <pre>
-layers.layer-name.field-name
+layers.protocol.field
 </pre>

 Here are some examples of how to reference specific layer fields taken from the packet JSON shown above:

 <pre>
-layers.network.protocol          Network layer protocol (always "ip") layers.network.src               Sender IP address layers.network.dst               Receiver IP address layers.transport.protocol        Transport layer protocol (usually either "tcp" or "udp") layers.transport.srcport         Sender transport port layers.transport.dstport         Receiver transport port layers.application.chat          HTTP response
+layers.ip.src             Sender IP address layers.ip.dst             Receiver IP address layers.tcp.srcport        Sender TCP port layers.udp.dstport        Receiver UDP port layers.http.chat          HTTP response
 </pre>

 Note that some layer protocols span two sections.
-In the above example, the TCP segment has a <tt>data</tt> section associated and the HTTP response has a <tt>media</tt> section.
+In the above example, the HTTP layer has an <tt>xml</tt> section associated with it.
 Extra sections like these can be associated with their protocol sections by checking the <tt>envelope</tt> field contents.

 <h2>Protocol Support</h3>